 If traveling from outside the Maryland, Virginia, and DC region, please be aware of the DC Mayor's Orders on Travel: https://coronavirus.dc.gov/phasetwo

 If unable to visit the Reading Room, please refer to our virtual reference policies to see how we may assist your research remotely.

 We welcome all reference requests and inquiries about Catholic University and our collections.
 Either due to distance or ongoing travel restrictions, we are extending our long-distance and virtual services to better provide remote reference, photoduplication, and access.
 You may send an inquiry by e-mail (firstname.lastname@example.org) or phone: 202-319-5065.

 Virtual Reference Service

-For patrons unable to visit the Reading Room, the reference staff can provide virtual reference services via email, phone, or Zoom/Google Meet.
-Virtual appointments may be arranged with staff to discuss our collections, via Zoom or Google Meet.
-Staff will provide the link invite for these appointments and may offer up to 20 minutes per meeting.
-Staff cannot perform general research on behalf of patrons during these interviews, but may address questions, discuss a patron's research topic and our collections, and show pre-selected documents during these appointments.
+For patrons unable to visit the Reading Room, the reference staff can provide virtual reference services via email, phone, Zoom, or Google Meet.
+Virtual appointments may be arranged with staff to discuss our collections via Zoom or Google Meet.
+Staff will provide the link invitation for these appointments and may offer up to 20 minutes per meeting.
+Staff cannot conduct general research on behalf of patrons during these appointments, but may address questions, discuss a patron's research topic and our collections, and show pre-selected documents.